With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling.

 Coupling data exchange with linear interpolation

-The experimental API has to be activated in the configuration file via the experimental attribute.
-This allows us to define the order of the interpolant in the read-data tag of the corresponding participant.
+This allows us to define the degree of the interpolant in the read-data tag of the corresponding participant.
 Currently, we support two interpolation schemes: constant and linear interpolation.
 The interpolant is always constructed using data from the beginning and the end of the window.
-The default is constant interpolation (waveform-order="0").
-The following example uses waveform-order="1" and, therefore, linear interpolation:
+The default is constant interpolation (waveform-degree="1").
+The following example uses waveform-degree="3" and, therefore, cubic interpolation:

 ...